 Soprano Chelsea Helm toured this spring with the Santa Fe Desert Chorale and will be heard with Miami’s Seraphic Fire on their Shakespeare: Music & The Bard program in May.

-A Michigan native, soprano Chelsea Helm was most recently heard as Norina in the Janiec Opera Company’s summer production of Don Pasquale.
-Ms. Helm completed her master’s degree this spring at Rice University’s Shepherd School of Music in Houston, Texas.
-Last year at the Shepherd School, Ms. Helm appeared as Nella in Gianni Schicchi and Nireno in Giulio Cesare.
-In her first year at Rice, Ms. Helm was seen as Lucia in a scene from Lucia di Lammermoor, Nannetta in a scene from Falstaff, and Cobweb in Rice’s production of A Midsummer Night’s Dream.
+Last summer, Ms. Helm was heard as Norina in the Janiec Opera Company’s production of Don Pasquale.
+Ms. Helm completed her master’s degree in the spring of 2017 at Rice University’s Shepherd School of Music in Houston, Texas.
+At the Shepherd School, Ms. Helm appeared as Nella in Gianni Schicchi, Nireno in Giulio Cesare, Lucia in a scene from Lucia di Lammermoor, Nannetta in a scene from Falstaff, and Cobweb in Rice’s production of A Midsummer Night’s Dream.

 Named “West Michigan’s leading young soprano” by Opera Grand Rapids after winning their 2013 Collegiate Vocal Competition, Ms. Helm has performed with the company as Mrs. Sem in Britten’s Noah’s Flood, Kate Pinkerton in Madama Butterfly, and in the choruses of Carmen and Samson and Delilah.